Ee-Hsin/jordanstocks/README.md

 - Add sorting ability (sort by % of portfolio ascending and descending)
 - Make it only available to user's with Admin permission
-- Similar UI to BlogPage with each section (for every 6 months) holding a link to a table of stocks.

 <b>NavBar</b>

-- SignOut is also too small in responsive mode\
-- Scroll up everytime link is changed

 <b>Admin and Hooks</b>